 What do pink flowers mean spiritually?

-Pink flowers carry a variety of symbolic meanings in spirituality around the world including the heart chakra in several Buddhist traditions.
-In Catholicism, the color pink represents the halfway points of both Advent and Lent.
+Pink flowers carry a variety of symbolic meanings in spirituality worldwide, including the heart chakra in several Buddhist traditions.
+In Catholicism, pink represents the halfway points of both Advent and Lent.
 Pink was also a powerful ingredient in pagan and Wiccan love spells.

 What do pink flowers mean in a relationship?